Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 Joseph Gordon is an Editor with HomeLight.
 He has several years of experience reporting on the commercial real estate and insurance industries.

-But what if there’s a way to make this process easier?
-Enter the bridge loan – a short-term financing option.
-Bridge loans allow you to purchase a new home before selling your current residence, alleviating pressure and uncertainty while unlocking the equity in your current home.
+But what if there was a way to make this process easier?
+Enter bridge loan, a short-term financing option that allows you to purchase a new home before selling your current residence, alleviating pressure and uncertainty.

-DISCLAIMER: As a friendly reminder, this post is intended for educational purposes, not financial advice.
+DISCLAIMER: This post is intended for educational purposes, not financial advice.
 If you need assistance navigating the use of a bridge loan in Washington, D.C., HomeLight encourages you to reach out to your own advisor.

 What is a bridge loan, in simple words?